-Posted on Dec 02 2011 by Alistair Barnett in WP-Responsive Tutorials
+Posted on Dec 02 2011 byin WP-Responsive Tutorials

 It’s not difficult to set up your new theme.
 Follow this simple guide and you’ll have it knocked out in a snap.

 If you are using WordPress 2.8 or above, you can install the theme’s .zip file directly from your WordPress Dashboard.
 This simplifies things since you don’t need to use FTP:

 For this option, you’ll need an FTP (file transfer protocol) program.
 An FTP program allows you to transfer files between your computer and your web hosting account.
 There are several available, but I use SmartFTP.